Deafness in Iceland: Language emergence

-Pálsson established his own school in Iceland and was the first teacher of the predecessor of ISL.
-Until he began teaching in 1867, students attended the Copenhagen school.
-The first community sign emerged in this school located in his own home where he began by teaching only three students.
-The variation of language he taught, pre-ISL use, was heavily influenced by Danish Sign Language since he was a student of the Danish school.
-There was heavy use of fingerspelling or "finger-language" as used in Pálsson's writings.
+Páll established his own school in Iceland and was the first teacher of the predecessor of ISL.
+Until he began teaching in 1867, Deaf students attended the Copenhagen school.
+The first community sign emerged in this school located in his own home where he began with only three students.
+The version of sign language that he taught, pre-ISL, was heavily influenced by Danish Sign Language since he was a student of the Danish school.
+There was heavy use of fingerspelling or "finger-language" as used in Páll's writings.

-Previously, individuals in the hearing community have attributed ISL to being used as a tool to learn Icelandic.
-The deaf community in Iceland recognizes ISL as part of their identity and heritage in the Icelandic community.
-Language policy and the status of ISL is a collaborative effort between the Icelandic Sign Language community (users) and Icelandic government according to article 7 of the Act on the Status of the Icelandic Language and Icelandic Sign Language.
-The community will service and advise everything regarding ISL.
+Previously, individuals in the hearing community have considered ISL as a tool on the path to learning spoken Icelandic.
+However, the deaf community in Iceland recognizes ISL as part of its identity and heritage.
+Language policy and the status of ISL is a collaborative effort between the Icelandic Sign Language community (ISL users) and the Icelandic government, according to article 7 of the Act on the Status of the Icelandic Language and Icelandic Sign Language.
+Members of the Deaf community are consulted on appointments to the Icelandic Language Council and involved in decisions about the language.

 Languages used in the region include Danish, Icelandic, and ISL.
-Many who use ISL use the same variation because there is only one deaf school located in the capital of Reykjavik.
+Many who use ISL use the same variation because there is only one deaf school located in the capital of Reykjavík.

 Significant organizations

 Icelandic Association of the Deaf

 The Icelandic Association of the Deaf (IAD), officially established in 1960, is the top advocacy organization in Iceland led by deaf people for deaf people.
-It is the leading organization in expertise and servicing and has been a part of the European Union of the Deaf since 2005.
+It is the leading organization in ISL expertise and has been a part of the European Union of the Deaf since 2005.

-Its main goal is the protection, promotion, and fighting for the Deaf and hard-of-hearing community.
+Its main goal is to protect, promote, and fight for the Deaf and hard-of-hearing community.
 More specifically, it intends to improve quality of life and fight for equal opportunities for its members.
-The first sign language dictionary was published by the IAD in 1978 containing about 700 Icelandic signs, including hundreds borrowed from other Nordic languages and commonly agreed-upon Nordic signs.
+The IAD published the first Icelandic Sign Language dictionary in 1978, which contained about 700 Icelandic signs, including hundreds borrowed from other Nordic languages and commonly agreed-upon Nordic signs.

 Nordic Council of the Deaf

 The Nordic Council of the Deaf was founded in 1907.
 It represents Denmark, Iceland, Norway, Sweden, Greenland, Finland, and the Faroe Islands.
-Its mission is to raise awareness of the interests regarding the deaf in these countries.
+Its mission is to raise awareness of the interests regarding the Deaf in these countries.
 The political, cultural, and linguistic atmosphere of these countries are intertwined, so one of the original goals of the Nordic Council of the Deaf was to create a common Nordic Sign Language.